WILDLAND FIREFIGHTER TRAINING

 Basic Wildland Firefighter Training

-Are you looking for a summer job or a career with a natural resource agency?
-Will your career include prescribed burning for habitat and conservation management?
-Do you want to improve your wildland fire knowledge and obtain national certification?
+Get a summer job or a career with a natural resource agency!
+Learn prescribed burning for habitat and conservation management!
+Obtain national certification!

-This training is part of the wildland and prescribed fire qualifications system used by all federal agencies (such as the U.S. Forest Service, Bureau of Land management, National Park Service, Bureau of Indian Affairs or U.S. Fish and Wildlife) and many state and private wildland and prescribed fire management agencies.
+This training is part of the wildland and prescribed fire qualifications system used by all federal agencies (such as the U.S. Forest Service, Bureau of Land management, National Park Service, Bureau of Indian Affairs or U.S. Fish and Wildlife) and many state and private agencies.

-This course will assist in your preparation for national certification, and is taught by representatives of the Six Rivers National Forest.
-Specifically, students will earn certificates for the following classes:
+This 5-day course will prepare you for national certification.
+Specifically, you will earn certificates for the following classes:

 - I-100 Introduction to Incident Command System